Alicia Schatteman: Nonprofit Scholar

 In 1997, I relocated from Canada to the United States and married my husband in 1998.
 I became the Marketing Coordinator for a historic site operated by the County of Middlesex Cultural and Heritage Commission in New Jersey, and then moved into the nonprofit arts and culture sector at the New Jersey Historical Society.
 I finished a Master's degree in Communications Management from Syracuse University at this time.
 Then in 2001, I became the Executive Director at the Montclair Historical Society, where I learned so much about running a nonprofit organization.

-After four years, I decided to pursue my passion for teaching and research by obtaining a doctoral degree at the School of Public Affairs and Administration, Rutgers University, Newark.
+After four years, I decided to pursue a doctoral degree at the School of Public Affairs and Administration, Rutgers University, Newark.

 I accepted a one-year visiting professor position at John Jay College in New York and then moved to Northern Illinois to begin at NIU in August of 2010.
 Now I get to share my love for nonprofit management and assist nonprofit organizations by sharing best practices.